abhakta-47/CineTracker/README.md

    - [ ] add to watch list
    - [ ] add to watched list
    - [ ] persist state
+   - [ ] conflict resolution by time ( some id in both watched towatch keep the newer)
 - [ ] Details Page
 - [ ] Store (not needed)